Swanage: Sport and recreation

 have a dedicated football ground with limited covered seating and associated social club.
 Swanage & Wareham Rugby Club, who play in the South West 1 East League are based in neighbouring Wareham.
 Swanage and Wareham Hockey Club have Ladies', Men's and Mixed teams.
 The Ladies play in the Channel 1 and 2 West Leagues, the Men in the Hampshire League Division 4 and the Mixed team in the Mixed Division 5.
 Swanage Cricket Club has teams in both the Dorset Saturday and Sunday leagues each in Division 1.
 The town's Croquet Club is also based at the Cricket Club.

 The sea cliffs and quarries to the west of Swanage provide excellent venues for rock climbing.

 The surrounding areas make for excellent walking and as such the town is a popular destination for hikers who use the town as base.
 Many beauty spots are in walkable distance, while never being too far from refreshment.
 The town is on the Dorset Coast Path with attractive cliffs walks to Old Harry Rocks and Studland to the north, and Durlston Head and Lulworth Cove to the south and west.

 Parks

 Swanage has a King George's Field near the centre of town in memorial to King George V, which includes large playing fields, as well as skate park facilities and a hi-tech play area, both funded by community groups.

 There are plans also for the building of a new sports pavilion at the park, to replace the previous building which had been demolished due to safety concerns.
-Parks in the town centre include Prince Albert Gardens, where the Prince Albert Memorial is now located, and the Recreation Ground, where the war memorial and bandstand are located, and where a memorial to Trevor Chadwick is proposed (2021) to be located.
+Parks in the town centre include Prince Albert Gardens, where the Prince Albert Memorial is now located, and the Recreation Ground, where the war memorial and bandstand are located, and where a memorial to Trevor Chadwick is located.

 Towards the eastern end of town is Days Park, which includes a playing field, play area and gardens.